psotnic/old-website/content/documentation/psotnic-under-openwrt.md

 --cc-options="-fno-builtin -nostdinc++ -nodefaultlibs -Os"
 ```
 <br>
-This line forces passing "-fno-builtin -nostdinc++ -nodefaultlibs -Os" compile options to the compiler.
+This line forces passing `-fno-builtin -nostdinc++ -nodefaultlibs -Os` compile options to the compiler.

 NOTE: You should check what compiler options are needed for building software for your router's linux distribution.
 In case of openwrt, those should work :)